 If you’re new to cryptocurrency investment, you likely measure a currency’s value using its price.

 However, experienced investors use the concept of market capitalization to gain a more full understanding of the value of a certain currency.

 Market capitalization is a key statistic when it comes to evaluating cryptocurrencies.

-It can help the investor to understand the growth potential and the safety of an investment.
+It can help the investor to understand the growth potential and the safety of an investment and withdraw funds from the crypto environment.
 For example, consider the situation below:

 Let’s say that an investor is torn between investing in cryptocurrency A and cryptocurrency B. Cryptocurrency A has 300,000 coins in circulation.

 Each one of the coins is worth $1.50.
 Cryptocurrency B has 150,000 coins in circulation.
 Each one of the coins is worth $2.50.